egmontmika/egmontmika.com/content/blog/what-are-you-waiting-for.md

 Let's face it!
 Believing that spending more time in church services will make you a better disciple maker is an illusion.
 In fact, it can be counterproductive.
 The longer you wait, the more you may want to stay.
 The less you may be willing to go out.

+Is that so?

-What are you waiting for?
+If not, What are you waiting for?